John-zzh/TDDFT-ris/README.md

 # TDDFT-ris
 A shell script plugin for Turbomole to invoke the TDDFT-ris method.
 It works by revising the `auxbasis` and `control` file.
 ## request
-- Only use `gridsize 4` in the control file.
-- Preload the Turbmole package to use Turbmole tools `adg` `kdg`, which will be used by the plugin.
+- Preload the Turbmole package to use Turbmole tools `adg` `kdg`, which will be used by the this shell script.

 ## usage
 In a finished `ridft` job directory where the control file sits, do